isomerpages/sndgo-corp/media-hub/parliament/_posts/2023-05-09-post-Leverage new AI technologies in Government Services (PQ Reply by Minister Josephine Teo).md

   service enhancements can be deployed for public use.
 image: ""
 ---
-## Leverage New Artificial Intelligence Technologies in Government Services
+## Leverage new Artificial Intelligence technologies in Government services

 **Fourteenth Parliament of Singapore – Second Session for the Sitting on 9 May 2023**